On infinitesimal contraction analysis for hybrid systems: Introduction

-The present paper complements and, in some cases, extends these prior works by considering a more general class of \emph{hybrid} systems \footnote{We exclude Zeno behavior from consideration, and therefore sliding modes are not accommodated here; this exclusion is informed by the applications and examples we seek to study.} in which time--varying, state--dependent guards trigger instantaneous transitions defined by reset maps between distinct domains.
-Different norms in each domain are allowed, and domains need not even be of the same dimension.
-We employ an \emph{intrinsic} distance metric defined in a natural way using these domain--dependent norms such that the distance between a point in a guard and the point it resets to is zero. \footnote{i.e. $d(x,\R(x)) = 0$ for all $x\in\G$} This approach was proven in~\cite{Burden2015-ip} to yield a (pseudo \footnote{On the topological quotient space obtained from the smallest equivalence relation on $\D$ containing $\set{(x,\R(x)) : x\in\G}$, the function is a distance metric compatible with the quotient topology~\cite[Thm.~13]{Burden2015-ip}.} ) distance metric that assigns finite distance to states in distinct discrete modes (so long as there exist trajectories connecting the modes).
-The intrinsic distance metric is distinct from the Skorohod~\cite{Gokhman2008-br} or Tavernini~\cite{Tavernini1987-wu} \emph{trajectory metrics}~\cite[Sec.~V-A]{Burden2015-ip} and from the \emph{distance function} introduced in~\cite{Biemond2016-ur}; it is a particular instantiation of the class of \emph{distance functions} defined in~\cite{Biemond2013-ph}.
+The present paper complements and, in some cases, extends these prior works by considering a more general class of \emph{hybrid} systems \footnote{We exclude Zeno behavior from consideration; this exclusion is informed by the applications and examples we seek to study.} in which time-varying, state-dependent \emph{guards} trigger instantaneous transitions defined by \emph{reset} maps between distinct \emph{modes}.
+Different norms in each mode are allowed, and modes need not even be of the same dimension.

+In contrast to previous work generalizing contraction analysis to hybrid systems, our generalization of infinitesimal contraction analysis does not restrict mode sequence as in~\cite{Tang2014-rd} or dwell time as in~\cite{Tang2014-rd,Rifai2006-gt}.

+At its core, the \emph{infinitesimal} approach to contractivity leverages local dynamical properties of continuous-time flow (or discrete-time reset) to bound the time rate of change of the distance between trajectories.

+This paper generalizes infinitesimal contraction analysis to hybrid systems by leveraging local dynamical properties of continuous-time flow \emph{and} discrete-time reset to bound the time rate of change of the \emph{intrinsic} distance between trajectories without imposing restrictions on mode sequence or dwell time.
+The intrinsic distance function we employ is derived in~\cite{Burden2015-ip} from the natural condition that the distance between a point in a guard and the point it resets to is zero.
+This intrinsic distance function is distinct from the Skorohod~\cite{Gokhman2008-br} or Tavernini~\cite{Tavernini1987-wu} \emph{trajectory metrics}~\cite[Sec.~V-A]{Burden2015-ip} and from the \emph{distance function} introduced in~\cite{Biemond2016-ur}; it is an instantiation of the class of \emph{distance functions} defined in~\cite{Biemond2013-ph} we found particularly useful in the present context.

+Importantly, the use of this intrinsic distance function avoids restrictive conclusions regarding the closely-related notion of incremental stability~\cite[Prop.~1]{Biemond2018-dx}, a connection that will be discussed more fully in Section~\ref{sec:disc:inc} following the technical developments.

+The conditions we obtain for infinitesimal contraction (Theorem~\ref{thm:main} in Section~\ref{sec:main}) have intuitive appeal: the derivative of the vector field, which captures the infinitesimal dynamics of continuous-time flow, must be infinitesimally contractive with respect to the matrix measure determined by the vector norm used in each mode~\eqref{eq:thm:mu}; the \emph{saltation matrix}, which captures the infinitesimal dynamics of discrete-time reset \footnote{

+The saltation matrix's role in contraction analysis of nonsmooth vector fields was first reported in~\cite{Fiore2017-au}.